VEuPathDB/EbrcWebsiteCommon/Site/htdocs/documents/EuPathDB_Website_Privacy_Policy.md

 # EuPathDB Website Privacy Policy

+UPDATED: May 23, 2018

 ## Introduction

+EuPathDB (also referred to as 'we' throughout this document) is committed to protecting its users' data and privacy.
+The purpose of this page is to provide you with information about how the data we collect from users of EuPathDB websites is used or shared.
+We may update this Privacy Notice from time to time.
+We encourage you to visit this page frequently and take note of the date updated field above.

-The purpose of this page is to provide information to users of EuPathDB websites about the types of information collected from our users and how that information is shared.
-We do not use or share any of your personal information for any purpose unrelated to the functionality of the websites; however, we do collect some information to help us understand how our sites are being used and to improve community support.
+We do not use or share any of your personal information for any purpose unrelated to the functionality of the websites; however, we do collect some information to help us understand how our sites are being used in order to improve community support and to enhance the EuPathDB community's experience when visiting our sites.

 ## Information Automatically Collected